 Talking about yourself does not come naturally to everyone, but these skills can be developed and there are people who can help.
 Most universities have professional staff and science communicators who provide advice and training for academics.

-If you want to try your hand at media, a good way to start is by developing an 800 word article for the Conversation or for publication on your university’s website.
-Once your article is published, you can send it to the local community radio station.
-Regional radio is another great avenue for honing your media skills.
-Staff in your university’s media team will be able to advise the best course of action.
+If you want to try your hand at media, staff in your organisation’s media team will be able to advise the best course of action.
+A good way to start is by developing an 800 word article for The Conversation or for publication on your university’s website.
+Once an article is published, you could then send it to the local community radio station, a great avenue for honing your media skills.

 Dr Cameron Webb is a Medical Entomologist at the University of Sydney and NSW Health Pathology who makes regular media appearances.
 He understands how the media works and recommends anyone interested in doing media interviews should first listen to the radio a lot to understand how journalists package information.

 Note what you like and dislike about others being interviewed.
 Listen to how people respond to different types of questions.
 Cameron also advises you keep track of all your media activity to build a showcase of your ability to promote science – a valuable skill to note in job applications, requests for promotion and grant applications.

 There are lots of online resources available to help you pitch a story and make it newsworthy, prepare for a media interview and build useful relationships with journalists.
 For starters look at sciencemediasavvy.org and scijourno.com.au.

 Once you’ve got a story to tell, get out there!

 Make contact with the people who deliver events and public programs at your university and let them know you are keen to talk to the public.
 Start with Open Day.
 National Science Week is another great opportunity for researchers to connect with the general public and many public libraries also welcome talks from scientists.